ewaldmire/ascender/docs/docsite/rst/administration/custom_rebranding.rst

 .. _ag_custom_rebranding:

 ***************************
-Using Custom Logos in climber
+Using Custom Logos in ascender
 ***************************

 .. index::